fatpound/StarRealm/README.md

 the experimental Modules support.\
 Install Game Programming with C++ workload.\
 Open Visual Studio.\
-Clone the repo to Visual Studio.\
+Clone the repo to Visual Studio as described in FatModules repo.\
 Select "Show All Files" in the Solution Explorer window.\
 Then you can build the project.
 (Select Release, not Debug)